Turn the washing down to 30°C

 Further tips for efficient and sustainable washing

-There are other ways you can save energy on your wash, too.
+There are more ways you can save energy when you do the washing wash.
 For instance, Ariel offers you better stain removal on tough stains in 1 wash, so there’s no need to pre-wash.
-Here are some other things you can do to save energy, from how to load your washing machine correctly to the proper way to recycle your Ariel packages.
+Here are some other things you can do to save energy, from loading the washing machine correctly to recycling your Ariel packages properly.

-How to load a washing machineTo prevent the wasting of energy, make sure to fill up your washing machine before every wash.
-If you want to avoid your clothes from coming out of the wash with detergent marks and stains all over them, do not overload your washing machine.
-You should be able to fit an upturned palm in the top of your drum.
+How to load your washing machineTo prevent energy being wasted, make sure you fill up your washing machine before every wash.
+If you want to avoid your clothes from coming out of the wash with detergent stains all over them, then do not overload your washing machine.
+You should be able to fit an upturned palm into the top of your drum.
 If you can’t fit one hand in, then take something out.

-Dosing detergent correctlyUse the correct detergent dosage for the amount of washing you are doing, the level of dirt, and the water hardness in your area.
+Dosing detergent correctlyGetting the detergent dosage right depends on the size of your laundry load, the level of dirt, and the water hardness in your area.
 Too much detergent and you not only waste detergent, but you may need to wash again due to the accumulation of suds, which makes it hard for your clothes to be rinsed properly, and is why you get those mystery stains on your clothes after washing them.
 You’ll waste energy and water, as well as detergent.
-That’s not good for your wallet or the environment.
-All Ariel packs have dosing instructions to help you know how much to use per wash.
+That’s not good for either your wallet or the environment.
+All Ariel packs have dosing instructions on the side to guide you on how much to use per wash.
 You can find out more in our full guide on how to dose.

 Check the instructionsFollow the instructions on your detergent, your appliance, and check the fabric care labels on the items you are washing.
 These will help make sure you get optimal results every time, so you do not have to wash things twice.
 You should also check the appliance’s instructions to see if they provide an energy and water use rating for each cycle.
-It is important that you get the facts on water and energy use for the most commonly used cycles so you can get a more efficient and sustainable clean.
+It is important you get the facts on water and energy use for your most commonly used cycles so you can get a more efficient and sustainable clean.

 RecyclingCheck the packaging symbols to make sure you recycle or dispose of packages correctly.
 Besides reducing landfill, recycling means that there is no need to create new packaging from raw materials.